fullMoonShade/habit-bot/README.md

 # habit-bot
-A productivity focused discord bot written in Python using discord.py
+A productivity focused discord bot written in Python using the py-cord library